First Majestic Silver Corp. (AG) Shares Down Despite Recent Market Volatility

-First Majestic Silver Corp.
-(NYSE: AG)’s stock price has gone decline by -5.51 in comparison to its previous close of 7.80, however, the company has experienced a -1.47% decrease in its stock price over the last five trading days.
+The stock of First Majestic Silver Corp.
+(NYSE: AG) has decreased by -2.34 when compared to last closing price of 7.25.Despite this, the company has seen a loss of -7.45% in its stock price over the last five trading days.

 Is It Worth Investing in First Majestic Silver Corp.
 (NYSE: AG) Right Now?

-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”
+Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023